esentio/Yamo/README.md

 **It's not yet in version 1.0.
 Can I use it already?**

-It is a work in progress, but it can do a lot of stuff already.
+It is a work in progress, but it is pretty stable now and can do a lot of things already.
 Public API shouldn't change much except adding new features.
-See TODOs below.
+See mentions about planned features below.
 Internals will certainly change, because of refactoring/code cleaning.

 Most of the public API is covered by tests (executed agains real databases - both MS SQL Server and SQLite).

+This documentation is being updated to always match latest released version.

 **Can I contribute?**